lowagner/pynances/README.md

 Requirements
 ------------

+pynances has a command line ``interface" `mbf.py`, which is platform independent.

+Better to use `pynances.py` or `pyglances.py` for a GUI.
-Simply python and ncurses -- ncurses comes with python on UNIX platforms (Mac and Linux), but not Windows.
+These have different requirements.  `pynances.py` requires `ncurses`, which comes with python on UNIX platforms (Mac and Linux), but not Windows.  `pyglances.py` uses `pyglet` and `xerox` (`pip install xerox` works well), and is a little slower to load graphics and such.

-I am thinking of switching over to using urwid for visuals, which handles window resizing and text editing a lot nicer.
-But until then, all you need is python and a Mac or Linux machine.
+I also thought about porting a GUI to `urwid`, which looks quite nice and should be fast.

 Usage
 -----

-Run either:
+Run any of these commands...

     python mbf.py YYYY/mm
     python pynances.py YYYY/mm
+    python pyglances.py YYYY/mm

 where YYYY and mm are the year (e.g. YYYY = 2014) and month (mm = 01 for January, ..., 12 = December) that you wish to investigate.
 If you leave off YYYY/mm, you get the current month and year.
+On Windows you should use backslashes.

 mbf.py
 ------